-Volume 18: Adding Spice to Your Learning Recipes for Younger Generations
+Volume 18: Spicy Learning Recipes for Younger Generations

 Times are changing.
 Training is not what it used to be 15, 10 or even 5 years ago.
 Technological advancements and the fluctuating economy have been huge influences, just to name a couple.
 Another significant factor is the changing generational climate of employees in the workplace.